sdudley/cenote-marketplace-auditor/README.md

 This will create a CSV file with the current pricing tiers that you can use as a template for importing new pricing.

-### Importing Prior-Period Pricing Data
+#### Importing Prior-Period Pricing Data

 After editing the .CSV file to set the prior period pricing, run the following command to import it.
 You must provide the start date and end date for when this pricing was effective.
 This will export a CSV template using the tiers defined for the current pricing, as well as copies of the current actual pricing.
+Once you import the pricing data, you will need to rerun the validation task in order to see its impact.

 This feature does not (currently) provide any editing capability for existing periods.
 If you make a mistake, you will either need to edit the data in the database manually, or else delete all of the pricing tables and start again.